Collaborative Divorce Is a Process

 Each of you will meet with your Collaborative lawyer to prepare for the process.
 Normally, your initial preparation will be a combination of exploring what goals and concerns you may have, your conflict styles, and a review of details of the process so there are no surprises.

 Once you’re ready, the lawyers and the parties will all meet together to lay the foundation for the process.
-This first meeting is an opportunity for everyone to get to know each other, and will normally include reviewing and signing the Participation Agreement, sharing goals for the divorce, and process discussions of what to expect next.
+This first meeting is an opportunity for everyone to get to know each other, and will normally include reviewing and signing the Participation Agreement, sharing goals for the divorce, creating task lists for what’s next so everyone can participate effectively, and a process overview to ensure there are no surprises.
+Priorities may also be discussed at that time.

 After that initial meeting, the process normally has three progressive stages: